The following courses are highly recommended for all SAFE positions:

 The Holistic Retention Coordinator will be responsible for developing and coordinating retention programs and strategies in the following areas:

-• Academic Excellence: Organizing SEA Study Halls along with other SEA orgs; Working closely with the Asian Pacific Islander Retention Committee, Asian Pacific American Theme House, and the Asian American Studies department to identify and address any issues that may be impacting the academic success of Southeast Asian students.
+• Academic Excellence: Organizing SEA Study Jams along with other SEA organizations; working with the Asian American Studies Department and Lotus Mana Center to identify and address any issues that may be impacting the academic success of Southeast Asian students.

-• Life After College Success: Co-hosting a Pathway to Graduate School workshop with the SRRC’s GAAAP, SAFE alumni, and/or SEA graduate/professional school students; serving as a resource for peers by hosting mock interviews; organizing & collaborating with SEA Grad Coordinators to host a workshop for graduating seniors.
+• Life After College Success: Co-hosting a Pathway to Graduate School workshop with the SRRC’s GAAAP, SAFE alumni, and/or graduate/professional school students, including SEA students; serving as a resource for peers by hosting mock interviews; hosting professional development workshops and alumni panels

 Additionally, the Student Academic Achievement Coordinator will: